perphywoo/ruby_javascript_data_viz/README.md

 Once the file is done downloading, unzip it and open the folder.
 THere should be an `index.htm` file.
 Open this in a web browser such as chrome.
 This is a static HTML file that contains links to all of the examples that come with the library.
 If you are having problems implementing a chart it can be very useful to see a simple working example.
 Take a look at the file and view several examples.
 When you're done open up the `js` folder where we have access to all of the javascript files.

 Here we have access to several folders and files.
 We will be focusing on `highcharts.src.js`.
 This contains the same code as `highcharts.js` but `highcharts.js` is minified.
 Since javascript is run in the browser the entire source code must be sent each time a page is loaded, because of this larger javascript files can slow down page loads.
 To combat this we can run javascript through a minifier like [YUI compressor](http://developer.yahoo.com/yui/compressor/).
-A minifier removes all whitespace (spaces and new lines) and will rename internal variables to shorter versions, for example it my rename `mobileShowDidDisplay` to `m`.
+A minifier removes all whitespace (spaces and new lines) and will rename internal variables to shorter versions, for example it renames my `mobileShowDidDisplay` to `m`.
 This might seem pedantic, but there are signifigant size savings while minifying javascript.

 Since we're using Rails (above 3.1) we have acces to the asset pipeline which helps to minimize javascript for us.
-Because of this we can use the full source in developement, and serve the minified version in production.
+Because of this we can use the full source in development, and serve the minified version in production.
 Copy the `highcharts.src.js` file and paste it into the `app/assets/javascripts/` directory in your rails project.

 Visit http://localhost:3000/products in your browser and inspect the source, you should see this in your HTML: